sonic-net/SONiC/doc/NAC/PnacSonicHLD.md

 2. The software allows a user to enable the PNAC functionality on any specific physical port in the system.
 3. The software allows a user to disable the PNAC functionality on any specific physical port in the system.
 4. The Software should perform periodic authentication of the supplicant.
-5. The software supports usage of EAP-TLS for secure exchange of credentials across the networks
-6. The software supports usage of PEAP-MSCHAPv2 for secure exchange of credentials across the networks
-7. The software supports usage of EAP-TTLS / PAP for secure exchange of credentials across the networks
-8. The software includes a CLI for a user to configure and monitor the feature.
+5. The software includes a CLI for a user to configure and monitor the feature.
-9. The software includes a MIB and interface to a SNMP agent for a user to configure and monitor the feature.

 ## 1.2 Memory, CPU Consumptions Requirements
 1. The software memory usage must be proportional to the number of physical ports.
-2. The software limits the RAM overhead due to using a separate container to < 32 KBytes
+2. The software limits for the RAM overhead and CPU overhead due to usage of a separate container shall be within allowed limits of SONiC container.
-3. The software limits the CPU overhead due to using a separate container to < 0.1 %

 ## 1.3 Configuration and Management Requirements
 Configuration of the PNAC feature can be done via:
 - JSON config input
 - CLI
-- SNMP
-- Restconf
 # 2 Functionality
 The feature enables a switch to authenticate other devices that require access to the network through the switch.
 Such end devices could be cameras, IP-phones, servers, user workstations, WiFi access points, etc. The administrator is expected to have the following choices / controls.
 - Enable / disable authentication globally